sociomantic-tsunami/makd/README.rst

-Integration tests are expected to live in the ``$(INTEGRATIONTEST)`` directory (``integrationtest`` by default), and it is expected that each subdirectory there is a separate test program, with a ``main.d`` file as the entry point.
+Integration tests are expected to live in the ``$(INTEGRATIONTEST)`` directory (``integrationtest`` by default), and it is expected that each subdirectory stores a separate test program with a ``main.d`` file as the entry point.
 So the typical layout for the ``$(INTEGRATIONTEST)/`` directory is::

         $(INTEGRATIONTEST)/